elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-cultural-and-social-criteria-influence-the-definition-of-antisociality.md

 url: /learn/psychology/questions/how-do-cultural-and-social-criteria-influence-the-definition-of-antisociality
 score: -1.0
 related_article1:
+    id: 163631
+    title: >-
+        What are the cultural and social criteria used to define abnormal behavior?
+    subject: Psychology
+    url: /learn/psychology/questions/what-are-the-cultural-and-social-criteria-used-to-define-abnormal-behavior
+related_article2:
     id: 163636
+    title: >-
-    title: How prevalent is psychopathy in the general population compared to the incarcerated population?
+        How prevalent is psychopathy in the general population compared to the incarcerated population?
     subject: Psychology
     url: /learn/psychology/questions/how-prevalent-is-psychopathy-in-the-general-population-compared-to-the-incarcerated-population
-related_article2:
-    id: 163637
-    title: What is the societal impact of antisocial behavior in terms of economic and emotional burden?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-the-societal-impact-of-antisocial-behavior-in-terms-of-economic-and-emotional-burden
 related_article3:
-    id: 163632
+    id: 163634
-    title: How does the statistical model of abnormal behavior differ from the medical model?
+    title: >-
+        Why is conduct disorder considered challenging to treat?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-statistical-model-of-abnormal-behavior-differ-from-the-medical-model
+    url: /learn/psychology/questions/why-is-conduct-disorder-considered-challenging-to-treat
 related_article4:
-    id: 163640
+    id: 163639
-    title: How does the neuro-bio-psychosocial model apply to the treatment of conduct disorder and psychopathy?
+    title: >-
+        What are the biological, psychological, and social influences in the neuro-bio-psychosocial model?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-neurobiopsychosocial-model-apply-to-the-treatment-of-conduct-disorder-and-psychopathy
+    url: /learn/psychology/questions/what-are-the-biological-psychological-and-social-influences-in-the-neurobiopsychosocial-model
 related_article5:
-    id: 163636
+    id: 163633
-    title: How prevalent is psychopathy in the general population compared to the incarcerated population?
+    title: >-
+        What are the core symptoms of conduct disorder related to aggression and intimidation?
     subject: Psychology
-    url: /learn/psychology/questions/how-prevalent-is-psychopathy-in-the-general-population-compared-to-the-incarcerated-population
+    url: /learn/psychology/questions/what-are-the-core-symptoms-of-conduct-disorder-related-to-aggression-and-intimidation
 ---

 &nbsp;